takluyver/hello_jupyter_proxy/README.rst

   accessing another user's server is not too dangerous.
 - Listening only on localhost (as in this example), to limit access to only users who can log into the same machine.
-- Find some way to verify that the user sending the request matches the user which the application is running as.
+- Finding some way to verify that the user sending the request matches the user which the application is running as.

 Which measures make sense will depend on your application and the environment